Rafibarides/worldly/world-db.md

     - `gamesWon` (number): Total games won by the user.
   - `userId` (string): The unique ID of the user.
   - `username` (string): The username of the user.
+  - `continentsTracked` (object): An object with keys for each continent (e.g., Africa, Asia, Europe, North America, South America, Oceania) and values representing how many times the user has scored 100% on that continent.

 ---